danthedaniel/danthedaniel.github.io/content/posts/twitch-donations-irl.md

 <br />

 I volunteer at Noisebridge, a hackerspace in San Francisco.
 Anyone can walk in off the street and use our 3D printers, sewing machines and electronics lab.
-No dues required.
+No dues are required.
 Newcomers sometimes ask how to become a member.
-I tell them "You already are!"
-What they're really asking is how to formalize the relationship: give money, get access.
-But they already have access.
-The trick is getting people to pay for something they get for free.
+I'll tell them "You already are!" but what they're really asking is how to formalize the relationship: give money, get access.
+They already have access.
+So the trick is getting people to pay for something they get for free.

 <!--more-->

 ## The Problem

 Our building is rented, so we need some way to come up with $11k every month.
 Thankfully the organization is 100% volunteer-run so our total monthly expenses are only around $14k.
 To get recurring revenue there are some membership tiers that grant 24/7 access.
-However these tiers also come with the responsibility to sweep people out when you leave.
+However, these tiers also come with the responsibility to sweep people out when you leave.
 Many people aren't interested in that.
 There are people that give us money every month without anything extra in return.
 But this system isn't particularly lucrative.
 Before the pandemic the community had a monthly surplus.
 But shutting the space down for a year and a half killed a lot of momentum.
 Members left San Francisco, or the country entirely.

 The organization has periodically reached a crisis state where we are months from bankruptcy.
 Thankfully we have so far managed to fundraise our way out of these moments.
 With such a vast network that includes both high paid tech employees and early adopters of Bitcoin it's not uncommon for a $100k donation to come into our accounts.
 But we only need to fail this game once for the organization to die.
 It's better for us to become self-sufficient by building financial fitness rather than be dependent on generous crypto-millionaires.